1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Tennessee-certified teachers at traditional or charter public K-12 schools in Davidson County; Title I schools prioritized; must demonstrate need for at least $2,000 in classroom resources and strong performance scores.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Tennessee-certified educators at traditional or charter public K-12 schools in Davidson County; Title I schools prioritized; must have TVAAS score of 4-5 and demonstrate need for at least $2,000 in classroom resources.
+Confirm the full requirements in the official notice before applying.